Clinton Sumner Burns

-Clinton Sumner Burns (1871–1924) was a prominent civil engineer and business executive who, with Robert E McDonnell, a classmate at Stanford University formed an engineering company under the firm name of Burns and McDonnell.
+Clinton Sumner Burns (1871–1924) was a prominent civil engineer and business executive who, with Robert Emmett McDonnell, a classmate at Stanford University formed an engineering company under the firm name of Burns & McDonnell.
 His work involved practically every state in the country, designing water and sewer systems in over five hundred cities as well as being an honorary member of the Sigma Xi.

 In 2010, Burns and McDonnell were inducted into the Greater Kansas City Business Hall of Fame.

 Early life and career

 Clinton Sumner Burns was born at Waverly Iowa on October 26, 1871, the son of Heman Hoit Burns (1842-1917) and Laura Root Burns (1845-1881).

 His early education was obtained in the public schools at Port Byron NY where he lived with his grandmother and at Cornell University.
 During this period, he acted in a part-time capacity as Assistant City Engineer of Niagara Falls, New York and working on the Erie Canal and on other State canals.
 Burns went on to finish his education in civil engineering at Stanford University in 1897.
 After his graduation, Burns went to Kansas City, Missouri where he entered the employ of the City Park Department under George Kessler.

 In 1898, Burns and Robert E McDonnell, a fellow classmate at Stanford University, formed an engineering company under the firm name of Burns and McDonnell.